Goku-kun/Goku-kun/README.md

 ### Hi there! 👋

-## I'm a Developer, Mathematician, Community Builder, Teacher, and a casual Gamer!
+## I'm a Developer, Mathematician, Teacher, and a casual Gamer!

 - 🔭 I'm currently working on Web Development 💻
 - 🌱 I’m currently learning web development with JS and mobile development using Flutter and data science using python3. 👤